marinednadude/NOAA-PMEL-OME_Extraction_Protocol_Sterivex_Centrifuge/NOAA-PMEL-OME_Extraction_Protocol_Sterivex_Centrifuge.md

 **Note:** Tubes containing DNA aliquots should be labeled on both the top and side with at least the sample number.
 OME also labels the sides of storage tubes with the cruise number and date of extraction.

-### Quality control
+### Quality Control

 A negative control (field blank or extraction blank) is included in every 24 set of extractions (i.e., 23 samples + NC).
 Samples and controls are quantified to verify DNA concentration.
 [NOAA-PMEL-OME-Qubit-Protocol pending].
-Lastly, samples are PCR amplified alongside no-template and positive controls.
+Lastly, samples are PCR amplified alongside no template and positive controls.

-**Recommended (not required):** OME splits all DNA extracts into three aliquots: a working stock for immediate use at -20°C (~20-30 µl) in a 1.5 mL tube; a backup stock at -20°C in case the working stock is finished or contaminated (~30-40 uL) in a 1.5 mL tube; and an archival stock in a 1.5 mL gasketed cryotubes and frozen at -80°C indefinitely (~40 µl).
+**Recommended (not required):** OME splits all DNA extracts into three aliquots: a working stock for immediate use at -20°C (~20-30 µl) in a 1.5 mL tube; a backup stock at -20°C in case the working stock is finished or contaminated (~30-40 μL) in a 1.5 mL tube; and an archival stock in a 1.5 mL gasketed cryotubes and frozen at -80°C indefinitely (~40 µl).
 All are stored in labeled cryoboxes.

-### Basic troubleshooting guide
+### Basic Troubleshooting Guide

 **Issue 1:** Column clogging when pipetting sample/Buffer AL/EtOH mixture to spin columns